 Song has always been used to mark the significant moments in a life, whether of celebration, transition, healing or grief.
-The lament is the starting point for this new project led by soprano Juliet Fraser which will have its first performance at the Aldeburgh Festival on 21 June 2025.
+The lament is the starting point for this new project led by soprano Juliet Fraser.
 A small ensemble of stellar international artists will create an hour-long ‘ritual of letting go’ which seeks out the cracks between genres and traditions to offer something uniquely raw, timeless and unusually communal.

 THE RITUAL

-Imagine a sequence of music and movement that lasts an hour and is performed by a small ensemble: two voices, a violin, a santoor and a mictro-tonal keyboard — though everybody will sing and move.
+Imagine a sequence of music and movement that lasts an hour and is performed by five musicians: in terms of training, they are two singers, a violinist, a pianist and a composer who also plays the santoor, though everybody sings and everybody moves.
 Inspiration is drawn from circular rituals such as the canonical hours, antiphonal structures such as weaving songs, and the slow march of a funeral procession.
-Music from earlier times and other traditions will sit alongside two short commissions, the old and the new speaking to one another across history and geography.
-Source materials include the Byzantine hymns of Kassia, Corsican polyphony and lamentations by Josquin and Couperin.
-Two new laments have been commissioned from Soosan Lolavar and James Weeks.
-The staging is simple, using gestural sequences drawn from domestic and liturgical committals to create a ritual that is unique yet familiar.
+Music from earlier times and other traditions will sit alongside a handful of commissions, the old and the new speaking to one another across history and geography.
+Repertoire includes the Byzantine hymns of Kassia, Corsican polyphony and songs of longing by Josquin, Couperin and Catherine Lamb.
+Contemporary laments have been commissioned from Soosan Lolavar, Luke Nickel, Christopher Trapani and James Weeks.
+The staging is simple, using gestural sequences drawn from domestic and liturgical committals to create a ritual that is familiar yet deeply personal.

 THE ENSEMBLE